17hoehbr/automated-plex-guide/README.md

 **Jellyfin** is a completely open sourced alternative to Plex.
 The interface is not quite as polished and client support is slightly limited, however all of it's features are completely free and users can contribute to or modify the code as they see fit.
 This can allow for implementation of features or changes to the server that could not be achieved with Plex.

 **qBittorrent** is a torrent client.
 Transmission and Deluge are also popular choices but I chose qBittorrent because you can easily configure it to only operate over the VPN connection.

+**openvpn-client** is a VPN running in docker.
+This will allow you to connect the qBittorrent container to your VPN without having to put your entire system behind it

 **Prowlarr** is a tool that Sonarr and Radarr use to search indexers and trackers for torrents